DaveO-Home/dodex-vertx/README.md

   6. In your dodex-vertx directory execute the dodexvm8 or dodexvm11 shell program.
 This should create an executable named ```io.vertx.core.Launcher```.
   7. Execute the production server with ```io.vertx.core.Launcher```.

-   __Note;__ dodex-vertx will not build as a stand alone, therefore, if you move the executeable to different directory, you must also move the shadowJar to the same directory with structure `build\libs`.
+   __Note:__ dodex-vertx will not build as a stand alone, therefore, if you move the executeable to different directory, you must also move the shadowJar to the same directory with structure `build\libs`.

 ### Single Page React Application to demo Development and Integration Testing